math-fehr/Untitled-Language/README.md

 time of the JAM to do this.
 I'll try to mark clearly what is already done and what is planned in this description/documentation.

-We already have a REPL working at TODO.
+We already have a REPL working, See the "Getting Started" section

 Let's discuss the core features: